dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 ---
-title: Connect an ASP.NET Core app to SQL Server using .NET Aspire and Entity Framework Core
+title: Deploy a ASP.NET Core app that connects to SQL Server to Azure
-description: Learn how to connect an ASP.NET Core app to to SQL Server using .NET Aspire and Entity Framework Core. ms.date: 01/22/2024 ms.topic: how-to
+description: Learn how to deploy a ASP.NET Core app that connects to SQL Server to Azure ms.date: 03/18/2024 ms.topic: how-to
 ---

-# Tutorial: Deploy a ASP.NET Core app that connects to SQL Server to Azure
+# Tutorial: Deploy an ASP.NET Core Aspire + SQL Database app to Azure

 In this tutorial, you learn to configure an .NET app that uses a SQL Server component for deployment to Azure. .NET Aspire provides multiple configurations that result in different resources provisioned in Azure.
 You'll learn how to: